RKPH/EcommerceFrontend/README.md

 - `Dockerfile`: Defines the Docker image for the React application.
 - `docker-compose.yml`: Configures the Docker Compose service for the frontend.
-- `.env`: Environment variables (create as described above).
+- `src/api/axiosInstance.js`: Configures Axios instances for API requests.
 - `package.json`: Project dependencies and scripts.
 - `src/`: React application source code.

 ## Networking

-The application uses an external Docker network (`shared-network`) to communicate with other services (e.g., a backend API).
-Ensure the network is created and that any backend services are also connected to `shared-network`.
+The application uses an external Docker network (`shared-network`) to communicate with other services (e.g., the backend API).
+Ensure the network is created and that the backend service is also connected to `shared-network`.

 To verify the network: